MissInterpret/mount-configuration/README.md

 ### Runtime arguments

-The namespace's start function takes the following `mount/start` runtime variables:
+The namespace's start function takes the following `mount/start` runtime variables as keys under the `:mount-configuration.env` namespace:

-#### :mount-configuration.env/vars

-A set of the names of the variables as a keyword: `#{:PATH}`

-#### :mount-configuration.env/skip-missing

-Skip any variables in the set which aren't available at runtime instead of throwing an exception.
+`vars` - A set of the names of the variables as a keyword: `#{:PATH}` `skip-missing` - Skip any variables in the set which aren't available at runtime instead of throwing an exception.

-#### :mount-configuration.env/throw-parse-failed

-Throw an exception if the edn parsing fails.
+`throw-parse-failed` -Throw an exception if the edn parsing fails.

 ## missinterpret.mount-configuration.resource

 A file in the resources folder as the source of configuration data.
 It does not, by default attempt to load a resource but will load one by using the `path` runtime argument.

 ### Runtime arguments

-The namespace's start function takes the following `mount/start` runtime variables:
+The namespace's start function takes the following `mount/start` runtime variables as keys under the `:mount-configuration.resource` namespace:

-### :mount-configuration.resource/path

-The path in the resources directory.

-### :mount-configuration.resource/throw-if-missing

-Throw an exception if there is no `path` argument is passed at runtime.
+`path` - The path in the resources folder `throw-if-missing` - Throw an exception if there is no `path` argument at runtime.

-## missinterpret.mount-configuration.file
+#### missinterpret.mount-configuration.file

-The value returned by the [config](https://github.com/MissInterpret/mount-configuration/blob/ddfbf1c05da0b2883bee90a18d4492cfba5c56f1/src/missinterpret/mount_configuration/core.clj#L67) function is created at start by merging source data into an atom as they are loaded.
+A file on the file system as a source of configuration data.

+### Runtime arguments

+It provides the following edit operations as keys under the `:mount-configuration.file` namespace:

+`path` - the file path
+`throw-if-missing` - throw an exception if the file cant be loaded or parsed to edn `dont-bootstrap` - Skip bootstrapping and only use `mount/config` to load `dont-save-on-stop` - If editing has happened, don't save on stop